p2/Redland-ObjC/README.md

     $ brew install pkg-config

-### How cross compiling works
+#### Cross compiling librdf

-There is a Python-script that downloads and (cross-)compiles libxml2, [raptor2], [rasqal] and [librdf], the components you need.
-The script needs you to have
+There is a Python-script that downloads and (cross-)compiles [raptor2], [rasqal] and [librdf], the components you need.
-Xcode 4.5 and the iOS SDK 5.1 or later installed.
-Make sure you have installed the command line tools, you do that from within Xcode » Preferences » Downloads
+The script needs you to have Xcode 4.5 and the iOS SDK 5.1 or later installed.
+For Xcode < 5.0, make sure you have installed the command line tools, you do that from within Xcode » Preferences » Downloads » Components.
-» Components.

 Just choose the **Redland C Library** target and hit **Run**.
 Alternatively, open the Terminal and execute the script manually:

     $ cd Redland-ObjC/Redland-source
     $ ./cross-compile.py

-This will build libraries for `armv7`, `armv7s`, `i386` and `x86_64`.
+This will build libraries for `armv7`, `armv7s`, `arm64`, `i386` and `x86_64`.
 You can change this in the file `cross-compile-config.py` if you dare.
-The script will only build the missing C libraries, if you want to force a new build run the target **Redland PURGE C Library** or run the script
+The script will only build the missing C libraries.
+If you want to force a new build run the target **Redland PURGE C Library** or run the script `Redland-source/start-over.sh`.
-`Redland-source/start-over.sh`.

-The process will also download and build **libxml2** version 2.7.8 despite it being included in OS X. This is done because pkg-config and the system-supplied lxml don't play together very well.
-We can't use version libxml 2.9.0 because that version contains a bug and is not compile-able on OS X.
+**Problems?** Take a look at [common errors](https://github.com/p2/Redland-ObjC/wiki/Common-Errors).

 [raptor2]: http://librdf.org/raptor/
 [rasqal]: http://librdf.org/rasqal/